United States military government in France

-The United States Army Military Government in France (in French: gouvernement militaire de l'armée des États-Unis en France, and in English: Allied Military Government of Occupied Territories or AMGOT), was an organization jointly created by the United States and the United Kingdom to administer France after the Liberation.
+The United States Army Military Government in France (French: Gouvernement militaire de l'armée des États-Unis en France; English: Allied Military Government of Occupied Territories or AMGOT) was an organization jointly created by the United States and the United Kingdom to administer France after the Liberation.
 This project was thwarted by the Provisional Government of the French Republic led by Charles de Gaulle.

 Context

 The Italian Precedent

 The Second World War caused the collapse of several European governments.
 From the moment they joined the war, the United States initiated plans for military administrations in fallen nations.

 AMGOT was deployed at the end of the war in Italy, under the leadership of Harold Alexander.

 Aborted Plan for the Dismemberment of France

 President Roosevelt and his administration drafted several plans to reshape European politics after the war.
 Roosevelt proposed to Anthony Eden the creation of a new state called Wallonia, which involved removing Alsace-Lorraine and parts of Hauts-de-France from France to give them to Belgium.
 This plan was ultimately abandoned.